-The representative said Mr P wouldn't be in the situation he was now in if Options had acted according to the FCA's Principles for Businesses.
+The representative said Mr P wouldn't be in the situation he was now in if Options had acted properly.
 And Mr P wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application.